neighbor-bear/fceux-for-retrogame/readme.md

 Executable and opk base filenames can be changed with **TARGET** variable.
 By default the base filename is *fuse_od*.
 Upstream version and build date will be added to opk name.

+For 2014 OpenDingux (Stock firmware o Rogue) pass the variable ODVERSION=2014

 To compile for RetroFW pass *retrofw* value to **DEVICE** variable.
 For RetroFW opk and ipk files will be created.

 Examples: